IQSS/dataverse-client-r/README.md

 `update_dataset_file()` and then republish a new version using `publish_dataset()`.

+### Limitations

-For more extensive features of updating and maintaining data, see [pyDataverse](https://pydataverse.readthedocs.io/en/latest/).
+The R client is current stable for data search and download.
+For more extensive features of *uploading* and maintaining data, see [pyDataverse](https://pydataverse.readthedocs.io/en/latest/).

+Currently, functions related to user management and permissions - are not currently exported in the package (but are drafted in the source code).

 ### Related Software